When does registration open?

 What does my child need?

 For all registrations in Softball, white pants, red socks, and a helmet facemask attachment are required to start the season.
+We also recommend sliding pants to wear underneath ball pants.
 These items can be found at local sporting goods stores.

 How long does CMBA operate?